joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

     }
   }

-  // Add function to allow users to add any action type to queue public void AddAction(Action action)
+  // Restricts users to only be able to add Actions through constructors protected override void AddAction(Action action)
   {
-    // Parent the action to this sequence action.SetParent(this);

     // Place action in queue
     sequence.Enqueue(action);

-    // If this is our first action, activate sequence coroutine if(sequence.Count == 1)
+    // If this is our first action, and we are the parent
+    // then activate sequence coroutine
+    if(sequence.Count == 1 && parent_ == this)
     {
       routine_ = target_.StartCoroutine(this.Update());
     }